simpsonlab/ncov-qa/README.md

 `ncov-qa` is the workflow used for the quality assessment of COVID-19 data from participating institutes in Ontario.
-Each institute provides results from FAST5/FASTQ files distriubted by [Public Health Ontario](https://www.publichealthontario.ca).
+Each institute provides results from FAST5/FASTQ files distributed by [Public Health Ontario](https://www.publichealthontario.ca).

 ## Installation